reactome/fireworks-exporter/README.md

 The fireworks exporter allows to generate these views in png, jpg or gif and download them into your computer.

 ### Install
 Fireworks exporter can be included into your project using maven.
-Add the dependency to your project.
+Add the dependency:
 ```xml
  <dependencies>
     <dependency>